 Install Nano Editor in Linux

-You can check our complete guide for editing files with Nano editor on this link:
+You can refer to our comprehensive guide on editing files with the Nano editor in the Linux command line.

 3. Emacs Editor

-This is probably the most complex text editor in our list.
-It’s the oldest command line editor available for both Linux and UNIX based systems.
+This is probably the most complex text editor on our list.
+It’s the oldest command line editor available for both Linux and UNIX-based systems.
 Emacs can help you be more productive by providing an integrated environment for different kinds of tasks.

-At first the user interface may look somehow confusing.
-The good thing is that emacs has a very detailed manual that will help you with file navigation, edits, customization, setting up commands.
+At first, the user interface may look somehow confusing.
+The good thing is that emacs has a very detailed manual that will help you with file navigation, edits, customization, and setting up commands.
 Emacs is the ultimate tool used by advanced *Nix users.